Here you can explore the trails, walk very close to an active glacier, or take a ranger-led walk.

 Turn on to Herman Leirer Road, commonly called "Exit Glacier Road," at mile 3 of the Seward Highway (AK-9).
 Proceed 8.4 miles.
 The road will end at the parking lot for the nature center.

-There is limited parking at Exit Glacier, especially during the hours of 10:30-3:30.
-Please consider the hours you come, carpooling, or taking a shuttle or taxi, when you plan your trip.
+Note: There is limited parking at Exit Glacier, especially during the hours of 10:30 am - 3:30pm.
+Please consider the hours you come, carpooling, bicycling, or taking a shuttle or taxi, when you plan your trip.

 A network of short trails leads to different views of Exit Glacier, beginning at the Exit Glacier Nature Center and the parking lot.
-Start by turning left at the nature center and following the accessible trail through the cottonwood forest to the Glacier View, a panoramic vista of Exit Glacier spilling down from the Harding Icefield.
-This one-mile accessible trail loops back to the parking area, but if you turn left at the trail-side kiosk you can continue on toward the Toe of the Glacier and the Edge of the Glacier.
+To hike all the trails, start by turning left at the nature center and following the accessible, Glacier View Loop Trail through the cottonwood forest to the Glacier View, a panoramic vista of Exit Glacier spilling down from the Harding Icefield.
+This one-mile accessible trail loops back to the parking area, or you can turn left at the trail-side kiosk and continue .6 miles on to the Exit Glacier Overlook via the Glacier Overlook Trail.

-If you are looking for a longer day hike, don't miss the Harding Icefield Trail.
+If you are looking for a longer day hike, don't miss the 8 mile round trip Harding Icefield Trail.

 Exit Glacier Nature Center

 The nature center includes exhibits about the Exit Glacier area, an Alaska Geographic bookstore, and rangers to help answer questions about the area.

 Last updated: September 8, 2022